mrueda/EGA_genomeref/README.md

 bash /path/genome_ref_cal.sh input.vcf.gz
 ```

-Once run you should check if the number of matches in the inferred genome reference is enough for your purposes (displayed in \*.final).
+Once completed you should check if the number of matches in the inferred genome reference is enough for your purposes (displayed in \*.final).

 We have established that having 100 matches in one the reference genomes (and 0 in the others) provides enough confidence to infer the genome.
 However, you may change such threshold according to your needs.